 - Acute contagious or communicable diseases e.g. open tuberculosis

 - Myocardial infarction within 6 weeks of on-set/congestive cardiac failure

 - Hypertensive disease with severe complications

 - Peptic ulceration with recent haemorrhage within 3 weeks

 - Post-operative cases (within 10 days of simple abdominal/within 21 days of chest surgery)

-- Skin diseases which are contagious or repulsive in appearance
+- Skin diseases which are contagious in nature

 - Fractures of the mandibles with fixed wiring of the jaw